Ookenfooken/ookenfooken.github.io/_posts/2020-12-02-blog-post-minireview.md

   - Prediction
 ---

-Our mini-review on the role of eye movements during manual interception has been accepted at Vision Research.
+Our mini-review on the role of eye movements during manual interception has been now been published at Vision Research.
 This was a fun project that started as a neuroforum article and developed into a more comprehensive review.

 Why are we interested?
 ------